wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/4-integrate.md

 ## Integration of SharePoint with Power Automate

-Customers regularly exchange data between SharePoint lists and other systems to support business processes.
-These scenarios become more powerful through the deep integration of Power Automate with SharePoint lists.
+Customers regularly exchange data between Microsoft Lists and other systems to support business processes.
+These scenarios become more powerful through the deep integration of Power Automate with Microsoft Lists.

 Power Automate allows for automating the exchange of workflows and data between SharePoint and various Microsoft and third-party services.
-You can create and start flows directly from a SharePoint list, and store and change that data in SharePoint.
+You can create and start flows directly from a list in Microsoft Lists, and store and change that data in SharePoint.

-1. From a SharePoint list, select **Integrate** on the top toolbar, and then hover your cursor over **Power Automate**.
+1. From a list in Microsoft Lists, select **Integrate** on the top toolbar, and then hover your cursor over **Power Automate**.

 1. Select **Create a flow**.